 Source: Grindstone Media Group/Shutterstock

 You’ve probably heard the phrase shotgun wedding used before, but you might not know what it is.
 No, it doesn’t involve the bride and groom shot-gunning a beer before saying, “I do,” while the groomsmen and bridesmaid cheer them on—that’s an idea worth remembering, though.
-So what’s a shotgun wedding?
+So what IS a shotgun wedding and should you have one?

-A shotgun wedding is when you knock up your girlfriend or that Tinder one-night-stand—the biggest “oops” of your life—and you are forced into marriage by the woman’s father.
+In a nut-shell it is usually because the couple made a baby without being married.
+So a shotgun wedding is when you knocked up your girlfriend or that Tinder one-night-stand—the biggest “oops” of your life—and you are forced into marriage by the woman’s father.

 Shotgun weddings are considered a thing of the past, as U.S. Census data shows that half of unmarried pregnant women married before giving birth in the 1930s, while that number has dramatically decreased in recent decades.
 However, just because it’s fallen by the wayside doesn’t mean it’s a relic of a forgotten time.

-We live in a very different world nowadays, where there are a variety of remedies that can be used to treat the situation.
+We live in a very different world nowadays, one where unwed mothers have several resources available throughout their pregnancy and beyond.
 For one, marriage doesn’t have to be the solution.
-Modern alimony makes it easy for separated parents to financially support one another, while there are simple ways to similarly raise a child even if you end up divorcing a few months down the road.
+Modern alimony makes it easy for separated parents to financially support one another, without living together.
+Couples can co-parent, single parent, or even group parent their child.

-And, if divorce is your primary concern, know that it’s not that different for shotgun weddings compared to traditional marriages.
-Research has shown that 30 percent of white couples who had a shotgun wedding end up divorced, although that number among black couples is equivalent to the rates for preconception marriages (~20%).
+Research has shown that 30 percent of white couples who had a shotgun wedding end up divorced.
+Black couples have a much lower rate around 20%.
 The differences are thus pretty scant, so it might not be a bad decision to begin looking for women’s and men’s diamond wedding bands.

-The best advice to keep in mind is to follow your gut.
-If you’re unsure about tying the knot before giving birth, wait it out and see how you’d make it as a couple and parents.
-If you decide to have a shotgun marriage but notice it’s not working after a few months, don’t be afraid to call it quits and get a divorce—just make sure you’re in your child’s life after the fact.
+The best advice to keep in mind is to follow your heart.
+If you’re unsure about tying the knot before the baby arrives, wait it out and see how well you make it as a couple and parents.

 Shop All Our Wedding Rings

-Thinking you’ll seal the deal and get married before your kid is brought into this world?
-Good on you for the decision.
-Take a look at our vast selection of wedding rings, from men’s diamond wedding bands to custom bands, to our couple’s collection.
+If you decided to go forward with your shotgun wedding you could also have some fun with it when choosing your wedding band.
+We have stunning “shotgun” barrel rings that are a creative way to get the conversation started.
+Or take a look at our vast selection of wedding rings, from men’s diamond wedding bands to custom bands, to our couple’s collection.
 You’re sure to find a ring that matches your style, making that shotgun wedding worth it.